AppScreenShots

 Before AI tools, localizing App Store screenshots meant:

-This process could take days or even weeks for a single app update.
+This process could take days or even weeks for a single app update — and had to be repeated every time you changed your messaging.

 The AI-Powered Workflow